cdoublev/css/doc/parse/parser.md

   - `context: <production>`
   - `@context { <production> }`

 The *syntactic context* is any visible object (rule, declaration, function) surrounding a value, whereas the *semantic context* is an invisible wrapper.
-Both can change the syntax and interpretation of a value.
+Both can change the grammar of a value.

 ### Ambiguity